Campnosperma brevipetiolatum: Distribution

 The species is native to an area in the west Pacific and eastern Malesia, from the Santa Cruz Islands to the Caroline Islands and Sulawesi.
 Countries and regions in which the taxa occurs are: Solomon Islands (including Santa Cruz Islands); Federated States of Micronesia (Caroline Islands); Palau); Papua Niugini (PNG, including Bougainville, Bismarck Archipelago, eastern New Guinea); Indonesia (West Papua, Maluku Islands, Sulawesi).

 Habitat and ecology

-The plant usually grows in lowland forests, up to 500m altitude.
+The plant usually grows in lowland forests, up to 500 meters elevation.
 It is at times dominant or co-dominant, and can successfully regenerate in cleared or logged lands.

-In the vicinity of the Hindenberg Wall, PNG, the tree is found growing at some 1495-770m altitude, in a forest with characterised by the following arboreal species: Syzygium species, Buchanania macrocarpa, C. brevipetiolatum, Opucunonia nymannii, Pimelodendron amboinicum, Planchonella and Calophyllum species with scattered Pandanus.
+In the vicinity of the Hindenberg Wall, PNG, the tree is found growing at some 1495-770 meters elevation, in a forest with characterised by the following arboreal species: Syzygium species, Buchanania macrocarpa, C. brevipetiolatum, Opucunonia nymannii, Pimelodendron amboinicum, Planchonella and Calophyllum species with scattered Pandanus.

 In the Mappi Regency in West Papua, the species grows abundantly in swamp forest and to a lesser extent in secondary dryland forest.
 It occurs as solitary trees, as opposed to clumps/clusters of the same taxa.